cleanmachinetulsa/ServicePro_v3/replit.md

 # Clean Machine Auto Detail / ServicePro Platform

-## Canonical Roadmap
-**See `/docs/MASTER_PLAN_v3.7_SERVICEPRO.md`** for the complete architecture, roadmap, and delivery blueprint.
-This is the single source of truth for all ServicePro development.

 ## Overview
-ServicePro is a multi-tenant, white-label SaaS platform designed to transform service businesses into AI-powered web applications.
-It streamlines operations by providing comprehensive management for customers, appointments, loyalty programs, and payments.
-The platform integrates multi-channel communication (SMS, web chat, email, Facebook Messenger, Instagram DMs) and leverages AI (OpenAI) and Google Workspace APIs for intelligent automation, aiming to enhance efficiency and customer engagement.
-The business vision is to provide a highly automated and scalable solution for service businesses, starting with Clean Machine Auto Detail.

-**Vision**: "The Shopify of service businesses."
+ServicePro is a multi-tenant, white-label SaaS platform that transforms service businesses into AI-powered web applications.
+It provides comprehensive management for customers, appointments, loyalty programs, and payments, integrating multi-channel communication (SMS, web chat, email, Facebook Messenger, Instagram DMs) and leveraging AI (OpenAI) and Google Workspace APIs for intelligent automation.
+The platform aims to enhance efficiency and customer engagement for service businesses, with a vision to become "The Shopify of service businesses."

 ## User Preferences
 - Preferred communication style: Simple, everyday language